 OAuth 2.0 is a protocol that lets your app access a user's account without accessing their password.
 Your app requests specific permission scopes and is granted an access token upon a user's approval.

 The standard flow is the most well known OAuth 2.0 flow and typically used by web server applications.
 It requires your app to securely use and store a client secret.

 The PKCE flow requires your app to create a secret (called a code verifier) for each authorization request.
 It’s slightly more complicated to implement but offers a secure way to connect to the API if your app can’t be trusted to store a client secret.
 Native (desktop and mobile) apps are required to use PKCE if connecting directly to the API.
 Support for Single Page Apps (SPAs) is coming soon.

 We have a migration endpoint for partner apps to bring existing connections to OAuth2.0.
 Migrating your connections will provide a smoother user experience and ensure your app retains its status in the partner program.

 Wondering how OAuth 2.0 can work for your back-end service/script?
-Check out our guide for building machine to machine integrations using OAuth 2.0.
+Check out our guide for building integrations with no UI using OAuth 2.0.